eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 The output should resemble the example shown below.

 ```
+coder@workstation-3 ~/terraform-fundamentals/terraform basic commands (main *)
+$ terraform init

+Initializing the backend...

+Successfully configured the backend "local"!
+Terraform will automatically
+use this backend unless the backend configuration changes.
+Initializing modules...
+- exerciseconfiguration in ../modules_internals/configuration

+Initializing provider plugins...
+- Finding hashicorp/local versions matching "~> 2.4.0"...
+- Finding latest version of hashicorp/random...
+- Finding hashicorp/azurerm versions matching "~> 3.98.0"...
+- Installing hashicorp/random v3.6.1...
+- Installed hashicorp/random v3.6.1 (signed by HashiCorp)
+- Installing hashicorp/azurerm v3.98.0...
+- Installed hashicorp/azurerm v3.98.0 (signed by HashiCorp)
+- Installing hashicorp/local v2.4.1...
+- Installed hashicorp/local v2.4.1 (signed by HashiCorp)

+Terraform has created a lock file .terraform.lock.hcl to record the provider
+selections it made above.
+Include this file in your version control repository
+so that Terraform can guarantee to make the same selections by default when
+you run "terraform init" in the future.

+Terraform has been successfully initialized!

+You may now begin working with Terraform.
+Try running "terraform plan" to see
+any changes that are required for your infrastructure.
+All Terraform commands
+should now work.

+If you ever set or change modules or backend configuration for Terraform,
+rerun this command to reinitialize your working directory.
+If you forget, other
+commands will detect it and remind you to do so if necessary.

 ```

 This command sets up Terraform, installing any required provider plugins and setting up the backend for state management.